 A formal certification record should be developed to document any training that requires employees to know and use procedures and practices for dangerous tasks.

 The "show and tell" model for on-the-job training (OJT) has been, and is still, the best method for training specific fall-protection safety procedures.
-Measurement knowledge and skills occurs throughout the OJT process while keeping the employee safe from injury while learning.
-If, in using this training method, the employee is not exposed to hazards that could cause serious injury, you may be able to delete step 3.
-Otherwise, don't skip a step.
+Measurement of knowledge, skills, and abilities occurs throughout the OJT process while keeping the employee safe from injury while learning.

 Pipefitter Falls from Ladder